There is a huge amount of support for the Armed Forces in Wales.

 The Welsh Education Curriculum will be changing.
 The Education in Wales action plan will continue until 2021 to secure the implementation of a new curriculum.

-Whilst there is not a dedicated Service Pupil Premium in Wales, there is new grant funding available to schools and local authorities in Wales to support Service children in 2018/19.
+Whilst there is not a dedicated Service Pupil Premium in Wales, there is new grant funding available to schools and local authorities in Wales to support Service children.
 Find out more here.

 AFF is still actively pushing for a permanent Service Pupil Premium in Wales.